boathit/boathit.github.io/index.md

 ## Research Interests

 My research interests fall into machine learning and its applications.
-I am particularly interested in  spatiotemporal data modeling and developing machine learning models for various scientific learning problems (also known as *AI4Science*) by exploring the underlying geometry and symmetry, the topics include:
+I am particularly interested in  spatiotemporal data modeling and developing machine learning models for various scientific learning problems (also known as <font color="#FA8072">AI4Science</font>) by exploring the underlying geometry and symmetry, the topics include:

 * Spatiotemporal (time series) data modeling.
 * Machine learning for partial differential equations (ML4PDEs).